 Once an employee has made a request for flexible working, they are not entitled to make another request until 12 months later.
 There is nothing to stop an employee from asking for flexible work, every 12 months, indefinitely.

 An employee can make other 'non-statutory' requests for flexible working, but these will not be covered by the legislation.
 You can simply reject these non-statutory requests if you want, unless there is some other legal reason why you need to consider them (for example, as part of making 'reasonable adjustments' for a disabled employee).

 10. An employee made a request for flexible working three months ago which we approved, but she has changed her mind and wants to alter her hours again.
 Is she allowed to do this?

 The rules only give her the right to make one request every 12 months.
 Of course, you can choose to allow her to change her hours again if you want to.

 11. An employee has made a request to reduce her hours, but she has already taken all her 'full-time' holiday for the current year.
 Can we deduct the extra holiday she has taken from her wages, or reduce her holiday allowance for next year?

 Unless her employment contract already allows for this, you will need the employee's agreement before making any deductions from wages or reducing the following year's holiday allowance.

 You might want to discuss this with the employee.
 If the employee is not prepared to agree and this imposes unacceptable additional costs on the business, you could refuse the request.

-12. What should I do if I don't want to agree to a request?
+12. What should I do if I don't agree to a flexible working request?